tjonker97/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 11. A function that reverses a listint_t linked list.
 12. A function that prints a listint_t linked list.
 13. A function that frees a listint_t list.
+14. A  function that finds the loop in a linked list